Employee Benefits in light of the COVID-19 pandemic

 The importance of having adequate death, disability and critical illness cover in place

-For the period between 6 May 2020 and 30 June 2020, a report compiled by the Burden of Disease Research Unit of the South African Medical Research Council shows that more than 6 800 people have died of natural causes in South Africa compared to what was initially predicted before the start of the
+For the period between 6 May 2020 and 30 June 2020, a report compiled by the Burden of Disease Research Unit of the South African Medical Research Council shows that more than 6 800 people have died of natural causes in South Africa compared to what was initially predicted.

 Not all of these deaths are COVID-19 related.
 However, it can be deduced that the impact of the pandemic on the economy and the working environment, as well as the strain on the health care system, has led to a greater number of natural cause deaths than originally anticipated.

 With the aim of tracking the socio-economic impact of the virus, the lockdown and gradual re- opening of the economy, Ask Afrika, a South African market research company, interviewed a representative sample of 5 000 South Africans over an 11-week period during the lockdown.
 The results show that financial distress is the main cause of the negative impact on the health and wellbeing of South Africans.
 The fear that employees have of becoming unemployed has tripled during the lockdown period alone.

 Since the start of the lockdown, many employers have adapted to allow their employees to work remotely.
 The results from the research conducted show that employees’ emotional distress is up to 10% higher for lower income families compared to higher income families due to having to balance a full-time job and household responsibilities at the same time.
 This has led to higher feelings of fear, depression, discouragement and irritability amongst the employed.

 The results of the research clearly illustrate that additional stress has been caused by the COVID-19 pandemic and the subsequent lockdown.
 This, as well as the impact of depression on both mental and physical health may be significant.
 Mental health, specifically, is playing a significant role in the underlying cause for many adverse incidents.
 Consequently, this may result in a greater chance of become ill or disabled.